 What’s Vegetarian at Burger King?
+(Updated for 2026)

-Burger King Vegetarian Options Including the Impossible Whopper, Fries, and Onion Rings
+Burger King vegetarian options including the Impossible Whopper, fries, and onion rings

 A Quick Look at Burger King